holistic-web/el-layout/docs/ElTaskbar/doc.md

 # ElTaskbar
-Use this component to provide a constient UI and UX for executing an action from within our tools.
+Use this component to provide a constient UI and UX for executing an action.

 Simply next the content you wish to put in the taskbar inside its `<slot/>`.